-Img.
-9 – The superficial periquimates present in the natural tooth were recreated in the composite with the same bur.
+The superficial perikymata present in the natural tooth were recreated in the composite with the same bur.

 Small modifications can dramatically change a smile.
 Cosmetic modifications with composite for a smile improvement with the free hand technique and single mass approach are the fastest, easiest, cheapest way of treating small fractures or small shape modifications.
 With the single mass technique we obtain optimal aesthetic results, being able to satisfy most of the patients and their aesthetic demands.
 In order to get greater aesthetic results when layering, it can sometimes be convenient to use the technique we presented in this article.